Northwood Hills tube station

-Northwood Hills is a London Underground station on the Metropolitan line in the area of Northwood, between Northwood and Pinner stations and is in Travelcard Zone 6.
+Northwood Hills is a London Underground station in Northwood, north-west London.
+It is on the Metropolitan line between Northwood and Pinner stations, and is located in London fare zone 6.

 History

 The station opened on 13 November 1933.
 There was a competition for the name and Northwood Hills, suggested by a woman from North Harrow was the winning entry.
 The area is lower than Northwood, despite the name.

 Services

-In the northbound direction the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
-In the southbound direction off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.
+In the northbound direction, the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
+In the southbound direction, off-peak services generally run 2tph to Wembley Park, 4tph to Baker Street, and 4tph to Aldgate.

 Connections

-London Buses routes 282, H11 and H13 serve the station.
+London Buses routes 282, H11 (alighting at Northwood Hills Circus) and H13 serve the station.